 An award-winning gaming app where kids create a monster and learn the fundamentals of reading as they play.

 Khan Academy is a comprehensive site with a range of course offerings from early years through to post-graduate test prep.
 There are online video lessons, and tests to check mastery.
-We think parents should log on to this one – not that they'll have the time – to pick up some cosmology or art history knowledge.
+We think parents should log on to this one, too – not that they'll have the time – to pick up some cosmology or art history knowledge.
 Did we mention it's free?

 This website is a must for when your voice starts to go raspy from reading bedtime stories all day long.
-Not only is there a fantastic selection of books on the site, but celebs like Kristen Bell will read them to your child.
-Speaking of celebrities reading to kids, authors and stars are all lending their voices to these livestreams online now.
+Not only is there a fantastic selection of books on the site - including inclusive books - but celebs like Kristen Bell will read them to your child.

 Hit the Button